 - Set up: If you have been allocated a section/place, set up promptly and be organised.
 Put your personal belongings out of the way.
 Don’t block access, fire routes/doors or things like cupboards.

 - Turn off your phone and put it away.
 You are at work!
 It is not professional to be checking your email, messages or Facebook, except during lunch.
 Even if others have their phones out, you should still put yours away.
 Do not take it to set, unless the designer has told you to have it with you.
 Be aware that mobiles can interfere with sound equipment and it’s annoying to the sound recordist to keep asking for people to switch off their phones!

 - Tread lightly!
 Makeup trailers can be very bouncy, so walk lightly, go up/down the stairs carefully and don’t slam doors.
 If a MUA has a brush by someone’s eye, they will not appreciate you doing a baby elephant in the trailer!

 - Familiarise yourself with where things are: Know where things are kept, where the tea/coffee is, spare towels etc.

 - Find a place to be so you are not in the way, but can pay attention to what is going on.
 When a MUA asks for something, get to it with enthusiastic and fetch!
 When the designer is talking to a MUA, an AD, actor, or the director about a filming-related matter, they do not want you to stick your nose in.
 General trailer chit chat is different, and it’s OK to join in and be social.

 - Do your duties: Whatever that may be!
 Some designers let you know what they want, others are far less helpful and you need to be psychic.
 Either way, the common things for a trainee are making drinks, cleaning/tidying up, continuity printing, prepping for another makeup or de-rig.
-What a designer doesn’t want is you thinking you know more – you don’t.
+What a designer doesn’t want is you thinking you know more – you do not.

 A brief overview of filming a scene and what the hair/makeup department does during each aspect of filming: